setmy-info/setmy-info.github.io/src/site/markdown/wiki.md

 ## Documentation wiki structure hierarchy standard

-This documentation is in *Draft* status!
+This documentation is in *Draft* status for version: 1.0.0

+Implementation is at [index page](index.html) and in maven site.

 Shortly perhaps one of these: _**DWS**_ or ~~**DWSH**~~ or ~~**DWSHS**~~